mendersoftware/meta-mender/README.md

 ```

 To run above command you need to be in the Yocto image build directory and you
-need to make sure that you are copying the image to correct of device.
-After
+need to make sure that you are copying the image to correct `of` device
+(corresponding to the SD card).
+After a successful copy
-successful copy you can remove the SD card and insert to the Beaglebone.
+you can remove the SD card and insert to the Beaglebone.

 IMPORTANT: The standard BeagleBone booting process will cause that the
 bootloader from internal flash storage will be used.
 In order to use the
 bootloader from SD card make sure that S2 (boot) button is pressed while